-Spelling - The RWI spelling programme for year 2 starts next week.
+RWI spelling starts next week.
 We will initially be working on pre- programme activities and spellings will not be tested.
-Once we have moved onto the main programme the children will receive spellings to practise at home and be tested on in school.
+Once we have moved onto the main programme children will receive spellings and will be tested in school.
 Some children will take part in an individualised spelling programme on the computers called Lexia.
-If your child is part of this group you will be contacted so that their spelling journey can continue at home too.
+If your child is part of this group you will be contacted, so that their spelling journey can continue at home too.
 One of the new requirements is that the children are able to spell the year 1 and 2 common exception words.
 We will be testing them first on the year 1 words and we will send home a highlighted sheet to show how well they did (green means they knew it).
 In the meantime we would like you to practise any words not yet highlighted.
 In class we use the LSCWC method (Look – stare at the word for a few seconds; Say – read it out loud; Cover – hide the word from yourself; Write – write it down somewhere; Check – see if you got parts of it wrong or whether it is correct).
 We will also be practising these spellings in class.
 When they know the words, practise using them in written sentences with punctuation and adding WOW words eg. sparkly, happily, marched.
 The children will be re-tested every half term.

 Numeracy – each block we do focuses on different topics.
-Most lessons are preceded by counting activities and you could help by trying some of these:
+Most lessons are preceded by counting activities and you could help by:

 - Counting forwards and backwards in tens, twos, fives and threes.